 The Southcentral Region includes state and federal waters from Cape Suckling to Cape Newenham, including Prince William Sound (PWS), Cook Inlet, Kodiak, the Alaska Peninsula, the Aleutian Islands, and Bristol Bay.
 The Southcentral Region groundfish staff consisted of two Regional Management Biologists as well as Area Management Biologists and assistants for the following areas: (1) PWS and the North Gulf areas, (2) Lower Cook Inlet, and (3) Kodiak, Alaska Peninsula, and the Aleutian Islands.
 In addition, a region-wide harvest assessment project was based in the Homer office, consisting of a project leader, project assistant, and six technicians.
-The research project biometrician was located in Anchorage.
-Ongoing assessment of sport harvest and fishery characteristics at major ports throughout the region is the primary activity.
-Data were collected from harvested halibut, rockfishes, lingcod, sharks, sablefish, and Pacific cod, and anglers and charter boat operators were interviewed for fishery performance information.
+The research project biometrician was located in Soldotna.
+Ongoing assessment of sport harvest and fishery characteristics at major ports throughout the region includes interviews of anglers and charter boat operators and sampling of the sport harvest.
+Data collected included lengths and sex of halibut, rockfishes, lingcod, sharks, sablefish, and Pacific cod, and age structures from halibut, rockfish, lingcod, and sharks.
 All age reading was done in Homer, and the staff members are active participants in CARE.
-Seasonal technicians collected data from the sport harvest at seven major ports in the region, and two of them read all rockfish and lingcod age structures.
-Halibut otoliths were collected from the harvest and were forwarded to the IPHC for age reading.
+Seasonal technicians collected data from the sport harvest at seven major ports in the region, and two of them read rockfish and lingcod age structures.
+Halibut otoliths were forwarded to the IPHC for age reading.